-Does it mean you can smoke freely in Vienna?
+So does the unusual popularity of smoking mean you can smoke freely in Vienna?

 I’m a non-smoker, don’t like smoke, and never encounter any real problems anywhere.
-But don’t be surprised if someone at the bus stop or sitting outside a coffee house is puffing on a cigarette.
+Just don’t be surprised if someone at the bus stop or sitting outside a coffee house is puffing on a cigarette.

 Where do people smoke?